-Unite 4 Africa focuses on a two-fold strategy of addressing the immediate needs for relief while ensuring the long-term, independent sustainability of care.
-When care is provided to an orphan, it must begin with the immediate needs for relief, by getting the children off the streets, placing them within families, assessing the dietary and health needs of the child, as well as educational needs, such as school uniform, books, or shoes.
+Unite 4 Africa focuses on a two-fold strategy of addressing the immediate needs for relief for the child while ensuring the long-term, independent sustainability of care.
+Orphan care begins with addressing the immediate needs of the child, getting him or her off the streets, placing the child in caring, local families, assessing the dietary and health needs of the child, as well as providing for educational needs, such as school uniform, books, or shoes.
 Mosquito nets and medications are provided where they are needed as well.
-This comes in the form of monthly financial support for a set time period, though that is flexible depending on circumstances.
+These needs are met through monthly financial support for a specific short-term period that is flexible depending on circumstances.

-Keeping with the model of empowerment, the orphans will receive a gift of a goat, chicken, sheep, pig, or cow for the orphan.
-The orphan is taught how to properly care for his animal, raising it up to produce milk or eggs, and then reproducing.
-These things can be contributions to the family that is taking care of them, or can be sold in markets for profit.
-This provides an orphan who formerly had nothing at all to claim as his own a great sense of self-worth, confidence, and empowerment to be a strong contributor to the general health of a community.
+In keeping with the model of empowerment, the orphans will receive a gift of a goat, chicken, sheep, pig, or cow.
+The orphan is taught how to properly care for his or her animal, raising it up to produce milk or eggs, and then reproducing.
+These things can be used as contributions to the family taking care of the child or can be sold in markets for profit.
+This provides an orphan who formerly had nothing at all to claim as his or her own to now have a great sense of self-worth, confidence, and empowerment to be a strong contributor to the general health of a community.